Kalygo-io/kalygo3/READMEs/reranked_references_feature.md

 1. **Transparency**: Users can see exactly what information the model used
 2. **Source Exploration**: Users can explore the source documents referenced
-3. **Confidence Indicators**: Relevance scores help users understand the quality of sources
+3. **Confidence Indicators**: Both relevance and similarity scores help users understand the quality and relevance of sources
+4. **Score Understanding**: Clear explanation of what each score represents (Cohere's reranking vs Pinecone's similarity)
-4. **Debugging**: Developers can verify that the correct sources are being used
+5. **Debugging**: Developers can verify that the correct sources are being used
-5. **Trust Building**: Clear reference display builds user trust in the system
+6. **Trust Building**: Clear reference display builds user trust in the system